petarbelchev/PersonalFinancer-WebApp/README.md

 ![Create Account Page](./Screenshots/create-account-page.jpeg)

-When you click on 'Create New Account Type' or 'Create New Currency', you can create or delete your own account types and currencies.
+When you click on 'Create New Account Type' or 'Create New Currency', you can create your own account types and currencies.
 If the 'Delete' buttons are clicked, the selected account type or currency will be deleted after confirmation.
 This feature utilizes AJAX and Web APIs.

 ![Create Delete Types](./Screenshots/create-delete-account-type-or-currency.jpeg)